MicrosoftDocs/dataexplorer-docs/data-explorer/create-table-wizard.md

 1. In the left menu, select **Query**.

 1. Right-click on the database where you want to create the table.
-From the options, select **Create table**.
+Select **Create table**.

     :::image type="content" source="media/create-table-wizard/query-create-table.png" alt-text="Screenshot of the option to create a table from the query page." lightbox="media/external-table/query-create-external-table.png":::